simul/simul.github.io/unrealengine/index.md

 ---
 * Run UE4, either standalone or with the debugger.
 The TrueSkyPlugin loads "TrueSkyUI_MD.dll" and "UE4PluginRenderInterface_MT.dll" from [UE4]\Engine\Plugins\TrueSkyPlugin\Binaries\Win64.
-TrueSkyUI_MD.dll further loads the Qt libraries.
-For that, the PATH environment-variable is extended temporarily by the plugin to include "Engine/Binary/ThirdParty/Simul/Win64"

 When you run the UE4 editor, the trueSKY plugin should be enabled by default.
 If not, go to Edit->Plugin and type "trueSKY" into the search box to find the plugin, and check its "enabled" box, to enable the trueSKY plugin.